 - Check financial records for accuracy

 - Help clients stay on top of their taxes, including withholding or quarterly tax payments

-A bookkeeper who is self-employed may take on a broader range of duties than their peers.
+A bookkeeper who is self-employed running her own bookkeeping business may take on a broader range of duties than their peers.
 They will likely have to track their own finances including income and expenses, for example.
 They will also be required to make their own tax payments and make sure their business remains in compliance with local and state law.

 Self-employed bookkeepers will also need to learn how to market their businesses to attract and keep new clients — not to mention keep their own books!

-The Bureau of Labor Statistics (BLS) notes that you may not need a specific degree to get started in this career provided you want to work for a single employer.
-Coursework through a community college, or online courses like <Learn to Be a Bookkeeper> will teach you the basics to help you get that first job.
+Coursework through a community college, or online courses like Bookkeeper Business Launch will teach you the basics to help you get that first job.

 In addition to technical skill, certain personality traits can also help you stand out.
 Having excellent attention to detail is a must for bookkeepers since they need to ensure accuracy of financial transactions and a wide range of important figures.
 Computer and math skills are also required since you’ll be computing numbers regularly with the help of bookkeeping software programs.
 The ability to communicate effectively is important since you’ll need to interact and discuss financial matters with either an employer or your clients.

 How much money does a bookkeepers business make?